deepaksharma2007/End-to-end-devops-implementation-on-E-commerce-project-/readme.md

 ### Note:-  We need to use "sudo" to run Docker commands.
 To avoid this, we need to add the "ubuntu" user to the "docker" group
 ```$ sudo usermod -aG docker ubuntu ```

-Now restart the Docker service or re-login to the ubuntu user, and we can run Docker commands without "sudo"
+Now restart the Docker service and re-login to the ubuntu user(disconnect from os and re-login), and we can run Docker commands without "sudo"

 # Step-2: Install Kubectl
 It is used to interact with the Kube API server